vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

    - The sending server reads the policy file and checks the mode (`enforce`, `testing`, or `none`).
    - If the mode is `enforce`, the sending server must use TLS and verify the certificate of the receiving server.

-3. **TLS Enforcement**:
-   - The sending server attempts to establish a TLS connection with the receiving server.
-   - If the connection cannot be established securely according to the policy, the sending server may defer delivery and try again later.

 ![IMAGE](/images/mta-sts-explained/mta-sts-tlsrpt-visual.png)

 ## MTA-STS benefits: